Ancient Roman freedmen: Social status

+Notable freedmen included the translator and dramatist Livius Andronicus, the comic playwright Terence, the writer of sententiae Publilius Syrus, the father of the poet Horace, the scholar Alexander Polyhistor, the author Gaius Julius Hyginus, Augustus's physician Antonius Musa, the fabulist Phaedrus, the Stoic philosopher Epictetus, and the father of the emperor Pertinax.

 The reforms of Augustus and the early empire

 Following Augustus' rise to prominence in Rome, he enacted a program of laws intended to rectify what he perceived as the moral decay of the late Republic.
 These laws had an impact on freedmen to varying degrees, but Augustus' specific relationship and views towards freedmen suggest that he was committed to reducing the number of "undesirable" freedmen being manumitted.
-The lex Aelia Sentia introduced limits to the number of slaves that could be freed, the preventing young or insane from freeing slaves, and stipulating that in order to gain Roman citizenship a freed slave be over 30 years of age.
-Furthermore, the lex Papia Poppaea and lex Iulia de maritandis ordinibus restricted who freedmen were permitted to marry, including barring the female descendants of freedmen from marrying into the senatorial class.
+The lex Aelia Sentia introduced limits to the number of slaves that could be freed, preventing young or insane people from freeing slaves, and stipulating that in order to gain Roman citizenship, a freed slave be over 30 years of age.
+Furthermore, the lex Papia Poppaea and lex Iulia de maritandis ordinibus restricted whom freedmen were permitted to marry, including barring the female descendants of freedmen from marrying into the senatorial class.
 While Augustus' new social laws imposed some restriction on manumission, his program of laws promoting marriage also permitted female slaves to be manumitted via marriage to their master, fully legalizing the practice.
-The lex Iunia also sured up the freedman's legal protections and more solidly codified the practices of manumission, having the dual purpose of introducing mechanisms of punishment for ungrateful freedmen, but also preventing a patron's abuse of his power over his freepersons.
+The lex Iunia also shored up the freedman's legal protections and more solidly codified the practices of manumission, having the dual purpose of introducing mechanisms of punishment for ungrateful freedmen, but also preventing a patron's abuse of his power over his freepersons.

 Following the death of Augustus, Tiberius instituted a new priesthood, the Sodales Augustales.
 With most elements of social standing and advancement barred to both past and present slaves, wealthy freedmen made up much of the organization's membership.
 Aside from religious affairs, the Augustales were active in public life, and evidence from Pompeii and Herculaneum suggests that they were involved in funding public works, entertainment and celebrations.